mapschool/mapschool/README.md

 ![](img/vector_types.png)

 **Vector** data stores basic geometries rather than pixel data.
-No matter how much you 'zoom in' on vector data, there's no point at which it becomes pixellated, since the data stored is composed of geometrical points and lines, and only converted into an image when necessary.
+No matter how much you 'zoom in' on vector data, you won't see pixels: the data stored is composed of geometric points and lines, and only converted into an image when necessary.

 Vector data is used to store roads, buildings, points of interest, and other things that have some place in the world.